Mseymur/Bixel-Raptor/README.md

 - Always change the default admin credentials
 - Consider using environment variables to store sensitive information
 - The admin interface requires authentication to control the game

+## Unity Integration

+For proper Unity WebGL integration:
+1. Include the `unity-socket.js` file in your Unity WebGL build
+2. Add socket.io client library to your Unity project
+3. Create a GameController script in Unity that implements the following methods:
+   - `OnServerConnected()` - Called when connected to the server
+   - `OnServerDisconnected()` - Called when disconnected from the server
+   - `StartGame()` - Called when a player starts the game (replaces space key)
+   - `ResetGame()` - Called when the game ends (replaces space key)
+   - `UpdateGameState(string jsonData)` - Called when game state updates